penalara/engineOutputGHCFile/schema-doc/ghcoutput-properties-generatedjsontimetable-properties-setofanonymousclassrooms.md

 engineOutputGHCSchema#/properties/timetable/properties/anonymousClassRooms
 ```

-Collection with anonymous classrooms made by the engine.
+Collection with anonymous classrooms created by the engine.
 The classrooms are grouped by set of classrooms.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                     |